 Salinas is a compact urban community within a unique agricultural setting.
 Unlike the vaguely defined boundaries and sprawl that characterize so much of urban California, the highly productive agricultural lands surrounding Salinas create a distinct urban-agricultural edge that serves as a reminder of the source of the area's economic well-being.
-The City lies at the north end of the Salinas Valley, known as "The Salad Bowl of the World," and with its mild climate and fertile soil, has become the processing and shipping point for one of the world's largest agricultural centers.
+The City lies at the north end of the Salinas Valley, known as "The Salad Bowl of the World," and is the processing and shipping point for lettuce, broccoli, mushrooms, and strawberries, along with numerous other crops.
+With its mild climate and fertile soil, Salinas has become the processing and shipping point for one of the world's largest agricultural centers.
 Although agriculture forms its economic base, the economy has diversified substantially over the last 20 to 30 years.

-This Fiscal Year (FY) 2021-2022 Annual Action Plan (AAP) outlines the second year of implementation of the City's five-year Consolidated Plan (CP) covering FY 2020 through FY 2024.
+This Fiscal Year (FY) 2021-2022 Annual Action Plan (AAP) is the second year of implementing the City's five-year Consolidated Plan (CP) covering FY 2020 through FY 2024.
 This AP serves as the official application to the United States Department of Housing and Urban Development (HUD) for Community Development Block Grant (CDBG), HOME Investment Partnership Program (HOME), and Emergency Solutions Grants (ESG) funds for the City of Salinas (City).
 The AAP covers the planning period from July 1, 2021 through June 30, 2022.

-2. Summary of the objectives and outcomes identified in the Plan Needs Assessment Overview

-This FY 2020-FY 2024 CP incorporates the following Performance Measure Objectives/Outcomes associated with each activity funded:
+2. Summary of the objectives and outcomes identified in the Plan Needs Assessment Overview This FY 2020-FY 2024 CP incorporates the following Performance Measure Objectives/ Outcomes to be associated with each activity funded:

-General Objective Categories - Activities will meet one of the following:
+General Objective Categories- Activities will meet one of the following: